-Dr. C. F. Lekstrum, local chiropractor, was president during the initial progress and construction under several REA loans.
-William R. Graham was elected president in March 1959, and soon A "street lighting" program was approved in April 1959, by which members could have odium vapor luminaires installed at new type of REA loans was approved.
-This privided funds which the local DEC could reloan to Mutual Water Districts formed within DEC boundaries.
+Dr. C. F. Lekstrum, local chiropractor, was president during he initial progress and construction under several REA loans.
+William R. Graham was elected president in March 1959, and soon A "street lighting" program was approved in April 1959, by which members could have odiminated the property.
+Latch in March 1959, and soon A "street lighting" program was approved in April 1959, by which members could have odiminated the property.
+Latch in March 1959, and soon to Mutual Water Districts formed within DEC boundaries.